PrincetonUniversity/software_testing/02_unittest/README.md

 >>> import unittest
 ```

-The idea is to write code in a separate file that
+The idea to unit testing is to write test code in a separate file for a given source code unit.
+If the tests run successfully then you will have more confidence in the source code.

-Note: It is common to feel like you are making up tests that will obviously work and don't see the point in doing.
-In this case remind yourself that characters do getting entered into code accidentally ("sneezing" or a developer working on little sleep, someone changes the source code for debugging) so continue writing these tests with in mind.
-Imagination plays an important role here but don't get carried away.
-You can always add more tests later.

 Terminology: White box testing is when you write tests for code that you can see.